ShivamTripathi028/rak-chatbot-backend/product-categories/wisgate/rak7266/overview.md

 ## Product Description

 The **RAK7266 WisGate Soho Lite** is an indoor LoRaWAN gateway from the **RAK Soho Series**, designed for versatile and compact IoT deployments.
 It comes with an **integrated LTE Cat 1 module** and offers **multiple backhaul options**, including **cellular (LTE)**, **WiFi**, and **Ethernet**, ensuring versatile deployment options in environments with or without wired internet access.

-This gateway supports **8 LoRa channels** and onboards **2.4&nbsp;GHz WiFi** for easy configuration through the default WiFi AP mode.
+This gateway supports **8 LoRa channels** and onboards **2.4 GHz WiFi** for easy configuration through the default WiFi AP mode.
 An **Ethernet port** is available for wired network access when needed.
-The device is powered via a **stable 12&nbsp;V DC input**, making it well-suited for controlled indoor environments such as smart panels, utility cabinets, or fixed installations.
+The device is powered via a **stable 12 V DC input**, making it well-suited for controlled indoor environments such as smart panels, utility cabinets, or fixed installations.

 Depending on the variant, LTE antennas may be **internal** or **externally connected via RP-SMA connectors**, allowing users to select the best option for signal conditions and installation constraints.

 The RAK7266 runs on **WisGateOS 2**, a secure, modular firmware based on OpenWrt developed by RAK.
 It provides access to a wide range of features, including extension modules, a built-in LoRaWAN Network Server, and advanced system diagnostics.
 Additionally, it supports integration with **WisDM** for centralized management and fleet monitoring, making it a powerful and practical solution for LTE-based indoor deployments.

 ## Product Features

 ### Hardware

 - **8 LoRa channels**
-- Supports **2.4&nbsp;GHz WiFi**, with **AP mode enabled by default** for easy configuration
+- Supports **2.4 GHz WiFi**, with **AP mode enabled by default** for easy configuration
 - **100M Base-T Ethernet port** (for network access, no PoE)
 - **RP-SMA** LoRa antenna connector
 - An integrated **LTE Cat 1 module** for cellular backhaul